brunasiq27222/dbt-project/README.md

 ## 2. Staging Layer
 The Staging layer is responsible for intermediate transformations.
 Here, we perform actions such as:

-Data cleaning, such as string standardization and removal of duplicates.
+- Data cleaning, such as string standardization and removal of duplicates.
-Creation of calculated columns to add value to the data.
+- Creation of calculated columns to add value to the data.
-Organizing raw data into more structured tables to facilitate subsequent analyses.
+- Organizing raw data into more structured tables to facilitate subsequent analyses.
-3. Mart Layer
-In the Mart layer, the data is consolidated and prepared for strategic analysis.

-Examples of data aggregation include consolidating revenue by period and category, allowing for detailed financial analysis.
-These tables serve as the basis for reports and dashboards that support strategic decision-making.

 ## 3. Mart Layer
 In the Mart layer, the data is consolidated and prepared for strategic analysis.